PoCInnovation/Pool2022/Software/day03/Golang/README.md

 If there is a message in the [query](https://github.com/gin-gonic/gin#querystring-parameters), return it with status `200`.<br>
-If there is no message : return `400`.
+If there is no message: return `400`.

 #### Param